sageteamorg/django-sage-invoice/README.md

 # Django Sage Invoice

+Django Sage Invoice is a Django application for managing invoices, designed to provide essential features required for small businesses to issue invoices, track payments, and manage customer information.
+The focus of this initial phase is on simplicity and functionality, ensuring that businesses can use the system without being overwhelmed by advanced or complex features.

-Django Sage Invoice is a Django application for managing invoices.
-It provides a robust admin interface to create, view, and manage invoices and their related components like categories, items, and totals.
+The system offers a robust admin interface to create, view, and manage invoices along with their related components, such as categories, items, and totals.
+The primary objectives are to ensure that businesses can efficiently issue invoices, monitor payment status, and handle basic customer management tasks, making it an accessible solution for small-scale operations.

-## Features
+#### **Key Features:**

+1. **Basic Invoicing**
+   - Create and send professional invoices manually.
+   - Customizable invoice templates with basic branding (logo, company info).
+   - Invoice status tracking (draft, sent, paid).
+2. **Customer Management**
-- Create and manage invoices with detailed customer information.
+   - Add and manage customer profiles.
-- Customize invoices with logos, backgrounds, signatures, and stamps.
-- Add custom columns to each invoice for additional information.
+   - Support for basic customer contact and billing information.
-- Generate invoice totals automatically, including tax and discount calculations.
+3. **Basic Payments Tracking**
+   - Manual recording of payments (bank transfer, cash).
+   - Partial payments support.
+4. **Basic Tax Support**
+   - Add tax rates manually (VAT, GST, etc.).
+   - Apply taxes to invoices and show breakdown.
+5. **Basic Reports**
-- Export invoices as HTML files bundled in a ZIP archive.
+   - Export invoices in PDF format.
-- Choose from predefined templates or define your own.
+   - Basic reporting on unpaid/paid invoices.

 ## Installation